davidmolina/davidmolina.github.io/resume.md

 # Summary Court Martial Officer
 *[Joint Personal Effects Depot](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) - Aberdeen Proving Ground, Maryland, Mar 2007 to July 2008*

 Mobilized and served 18 months active-duty in support of a [unique joint organization](http://usmilitary.about.com/od/deploymentsconflicts/a/personalprop.htm) responsible for the collection, inventory and return of the personal effects of Fallen Services Members and Wounded Service Members.
-During my tenure at the JPED, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, assigned assistant billing official with additional coursework at the Pentagon, co-authored the Department of Defense Center for Army Lessons Learned JPED Handbook, and developed performance measurements and certifications for improved readiness.
+During my tenure at the JPED, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, assigned assistant billing official with additional coursework at the Pentagon, co-authored the Department of Defense Center for Army Lessons Learned JPED Handbook, and developed performance measures and certifications for improved readiness.

 # Aide-de-Camp to Army Brigadier General